tredly/tredly/doc/zfs.md

 * com.tredly.registered_dns_names - array of hostnames associated with this container
 * com.tredly.layer4proxytcp - array of tcp ports set up for layer 4 proxy
 * com.tredly.layer4proxyudp - array of udp ports set up for layer 4 proxy
+* com.tredly.startepoch - array of epoch times of when this container has previously been started

 ## Partition Properties
 * quota - max disk usage